 As a teacher, there is so much experience that you could draw upon when starting up your own business.
 Innovation, understanding of human needs and behaviour, communication and organisation are all crucial skills in the world of business.

-If this sounds familiar to you, and you’re thinking about starting a business, you might consider starting up your own private tutoring business!
+If this sounds familiar to you, and you’re thinking about starting a business, you might consider starting up your own private tutoring company!
 If it’s teaching that you are passionate about, but the state system is the problem, then why not start up your own home tutoring jobs London or in the UK and be your own boss?

 Although the private sector is fundamentally made up of competitive businesses and organisations working for profit, there are many professions that work within these.

 Perhaps you want to retrain for a career in healthcare – such as nursing, dietetics or midwifery, for example.
 Although these are often government funded training programs, there is ample opportunity to start a career in the private sector once you have obtained a sufficient amount of experience working in public healthcare.

 Whether you wish to remain in the area of education, or want to broaden your horizons and stretch to something new and more creative, writing and editing could be the perfect change from the classroom.

 Maybe you are a languages teacher, or a natural linguist?
-You could get out of teaching and use your languages in a practical, business environment!
-In the ever-growing world of global communications, your language skills could land you a job as a
+You could get out of the school system and use your languages in a practical, business environment!
+In the ever-growing world of global communications, your language skills could land you a job as a translator or interpreter.

-There are training programs available for both translation and interpreting, but these aren’t always a requirement.
-Some training is usually preferred – but as a teacher of a foreign language you will already have valuable qualifications and experience that would make you an attractive potential employee.
+There are training programmes available for both translation and interpreting, but these aren’t always a requirement.
+Some training is usually preferred – but as an instructor in a foreign language, you will already have valuable qualifications and experience that would make you an attractive potential employee.